PREAMBLE AND SUMMARY

 In 1969, Siemens and AEG founded Kraftwerk Union (KWU) by merging their respective nuclear activities.
 The domestic development of KWU nuclear power plants with PWRs started.
 Based on several years of operational experience, a standardized 1300 MW(e) PWR (the so-called ‘Konvoi’) was introduced, mainly to speed up the licensing process.
 Three Konvoi units started operation in 1988 and were the last NPPs built in West Germany.

-The German Democratic Republic (i.e. East Germany) started to develop a peaceful nuclear energy programme with the assistance of the Soviet Union in 1955.
+The German Democratic Republic (i.e. East Germany) started to develop a peaceful nuclear energy programme with the assistance of the former Soviet Union in 1955.
 In 1956, the Central Institute for Nuclear Physics was founded at Rossendorf.
-There, in 1957, a research reactor supplied by the Soviet Union started operation.
+There, in 1957, a research reactor supplied by the former Soviet Union started operation.
 The first East German NPP, a 70 MW(e) plant at Rheinsberg, equipped with a Russian type PWR, was connected to the grid in 1966.
 Between 1974 and 1979, the Greifswald NPP Units 1 to 4 started operation, all equipped with Russian WWER-440/W-230 reactors.
 In 1989, Unit 5, a WWER-440/W-213 reactor, was in the process of being commissioned.

 Following German reunification in October 1990, comprehensive safety assessments of the Soviet type NPPs were carried out.
 These analyses showed safety deficiencies in comparison with the current West German nuclear safety requirements.
 For technical and economic reasons, in particular uncertainties in the licensing process and also decreasing electricity consumption, it was decided to shut down these plants.
 Work on the nuclear plants under construction (Units 6, 7 and 8 at Greifswald with WWER-440/W-213 reactors and two WWER-1000 reactors near Stendal) was also abandoned.